StackVista/stackstate-docs/setup/installation/kubernetes_install/non_high_availability_setup.md

 ## Non-high availability setup

-To run StackState in a non-high availability setup (non-HA):
+To run StackState in a non-high availability setup:

 1. Create a Helm values file `nonha_values.yaml` with the following content: